-Have a passion for public policy, knack for numbers and interest in good government?
+Have a passion for public policy, knack for numbers, and interest in effective government?

 The Citizens Budget Commission could use your help.

 CBC seeks a dynamic and energetic Director of Operations (“Director”).
 The Director will be an accomplished professional with administrative, development, and event planning experience and superior organizational, multitasking, and time management skills.